sara-nl/clouddocs/image_persistence.markdown

 If you want to run multiple VMs with a disk from the same image, you need `persistent=no`, because one disk image cannot be connected to more than one VM.
 Compare this to a real hard drive that can only be connected to one PC at a time. `Persistent=no` creates a copy for each VM.
 This implies that changes to the disk are not shared with or propagated to the other VMs.

-You can change the `persistent` property by selecting a disk and using the pencil icon to the right of the property.
+You can change the `persistent` property by selecting a disk and using the pencil icon to the right of the property or the drop down menu to the right of the `clone` button.

 ![persistent_no](https://doc.hpccloud.surfsara.nl/oortdoc/docs/uploads/707dc6b9bad33fa149319adc1dd46548/persistent_no.png)

 ## Image: persistent = yes

+A disk image with `persistent=yes` will keep its changes after shutdown of the VM.

+At each instantiation of the template, the image may be directly connected to the VM so that all changes are written immediately or a copy is made first and changes are copied back at shutdown of the VM.

+`Persistent=yes` implies that you cannot to run multiple VMs with a disk from the same image, because one disk image cannot be connected to more than one VM.
+Compare this to a real hard drive that can only be connected to one PC at a time.

+You can change the `persistent` property by selecting a disk and using the pencil icon to the right of the property or the drop down menu to the right of the `clone` button.

 ![persistent_yes](https://doc.hpccloud.surfsara.nl/oortdoc/docs/uploads/1608055fdce0fe9e41cc10176dbb9554/persistent_yes.png)